jyspotinst/help/src/docs/ocean/tools-and-integrations/eksctl/create-a-new-cluster-with-eksctl.md

 Alternatively, you can use the AWS credentials file.
 For more information, see [Quick Configuration](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config) with aws configure.

 ## Install eksctl
+Ocean by Spot integration with EKSCTL requires our fork of the binary be used to manage the clusters.
+Obtain the latest version of the Spot fork of EKSCTL below:
 1. Download and extract the `eksctl` binary with the following command.

 ```sh